vanilla-extracts/sharedagenda/README.md

 ### Deployment on Openstack

-> **WARNING:**
+> [!WARNING]

-You **must** modify the `env.sh` file for your own needs, by default it uses the DGFiP's Git Forge and proxy.
+> You **must** modify the `env.sh` file for your own needs, by default it uses the DGFiP's Git Forge and proxy.
-If you are deploying this on another openstack, you MUST update the script.
+> If you are deploying this on another openstack, you MUST update the script.

 You need to put `clouds.yaml` and `secure.yaml` in `01-platform` and sim link them in `02-configuration`